hideyukiinada/examples/tensorflow/graph2.md

+# How Variables and Operations are turned into Nodes on a Graph
+by Hide Inada

 ## Overview

 In TensorFlow, you will build a computational graph with variables and operations first, then let TensorFlow do the actual calculation within a session.